F visa: Employment

 There are also limits on the amount of time a student may engage in on-campus employment.
 While school is in session, this can be no more than 20 hours per week.
 While school is out of session, there are no restrictions on the amount of work.

 There are two primary ways a person in student status may be able to legally qualify for off-campus employment, namely Curricular Practical Training and Optional Practical Training.
 Both of these need to be approved by the institution and included in the student's SEVIS record and Form I-20.
 Within Optional Practical Training, there is both pre-completion and post-completion Optional Practical Training.

 A student in F-1 status is not allowed to engage in on-campus employment during the 60-day grace period after completion of studies.
 Moreover, while the student is on post-completion Optional Practical Training, the student can only engage in the type of employment permitted by that Optional Practical training, and therefore cannot engage in arbitrary on-campus work.

 An F-1 student who experiences severe economic hardship due to unforeseen circumstances beyond the student's control, the student may request employment authorization to work off-campus under certain circumstances.
 Examples of unforeseen circumstances that may be eligible include loss of financial aid due to no fault of the student, loss of on-campus employment through no fault of the student, substantial fluctuations in currency value or exchange rate, inordinate increases in tuition or living costs, unexpected changes in the financial condition of the student's source of support, and substantial unexpected medical bills.
 The student must have been in F-1 status for one full academic year, be a student in good standing, and be carrying a full course of study.
 Off-campus employment must not interfere with the student's full-time studies and the employment is necessary to avoid severe economic hardship.
 A student experiencing such a severe economic hardship due to unforeseen circumstances may request employment authorization by sending Form I-765, a copy of the student's Form I-20 including the employment page completed by the designated school official, and documentation of the severe economic hardship due to unforeseen circumstances to U.S Citizenship and Immigration Services.
 If U.S. Citizenship and Immigration Services approves the request, the student may work off-campus in one-year intervals up to the expected date of completion the student's current course of study.

 Over and above the rules imposed on account of F student status, the student and employer must also comply with all existing federal, state, and local regulations pertaining to wages, working conditions, and tax law.
-For instance, the student may need to obtain a Social Security Number in order to be able to engage in on-campus work, and employers may ask the student to fill Form I-9 at the start of employment.
+For instance, the student may need to obtain a Social Security Number in order to be able to engage in on-campus work, and employers may ask the student to complete Form I-9 at the start of employment.